Patricia Merkle Trie

 hashE: [ <17>, [ <>, <>, <>, <>, <>, <>, [ <35>, 'coin' ], <>, <>, <>, <>, <>, <>, <>, <>, <>, 'puppy' ] ]

-When one node is referenced inside another node, what is included is H(rlp.encode(x)), where H(x) = keccak256(x) if len(x) >= 32 else x and rlp.encode is the RLP encoding function.
+When one node is referenced inside another node, what is included is `H(rlp.encode(x))`, where `H(x) = keccak256(x) if len(x) >= 32 else x` and `rlp.encode` is the [RLP](/advanced/data-structures-and-encoding/recursive-length-prefix-rlp.md) encoding function.

-Note that when updating a trie, one needs to store the key/value pair (keccak256(x), x) in a persistent lookup table if the newly-created node has length >= 32.
+Note that when updating a trie, one needs to store the key/value pair `(keccak256(x), x)` in a persistent lookup table *if* the newly-created node has length >= 32.
 However, if the node is shorter than that, one does not need to store anything, since the function f(x) = x is reversible.

-Tries in Electroneum Smart Chain
+## Tries in Electroneum Smart Chain <a href="#tries-in-ethereum" id="tries-in-ethereum"></a>

 All of the merkle tries in Electroneum Smart Chain use a Merkle Patricia Trie.